U.S. Customs & Border Protection

 (b) Eligibility of Bidder: The Bidder warrants that he/she is not: (i) Under 18 years of age; (ii) An employee of any department or agency of the Federal Government prohibited by the regulations of that agency from purchasing property sold hereunder; (iii) An agent or immediate member of the household of the employee in (ii) above; (iv) The contractor, subcontractor or vendor, their agent or employee who has access to information concerning the property to be sold at Seller's auctions that is not generally available to the public; (v) Presently debarred or declared ineligible for the award of contracts by any Federal agency in accordance with 41 CFR 101-45.6; (vi) Or the party or representing the party(s) from whom the property was seized and/or forfeited.

 4. PROHIBITED BIDDER:

-Bidder acknowledges that certain persons are individuals prohibited from purchasing assets from Seller and that under certain circumstances Seller will not sell assets to certain individuals.
+Bidder acknowledges that certain persons are individuals prohibited from purchasing assets from Seller and that under certain circumstances Seller will not sell assets to certain individuals or affiliates.
 The Auction Company's subcontractor may not act as agent for a third party in purchasing Seller property that is or has been in their custody or control.
 For breach of any of these warranties, the Seller may terminate these Terms and Conditions and the Contract without liability and may pursue any other sanctions provided by law.

 (a) CREATING A BIDDER ACCOUNT: In the menu bar, create an account by clicking "New Bidder".
 The username and password that is created will be utilized for all future online auctions.
 The information provided by the Bidder when setting up the online account will be the information automatically assigned on the title work.